 Join us for the 29th annual celebration of Herman Melville’s masterpiece, Moby-Dick.
 At noon on July 31, “Mr. Melville” will make his annual appearance at the Greenmanville Church and kick off the reading by reciting the first chapter of the novel.
 Visitors can then sign up to read a chapter aloud as the marathon continues until its conclusion.
-Once the reading is complete at noon on August 1, we will celebrate the 195th anniversary of Herman Melville’s birthday in old-fashioned style with song and cake.
+This year, the reading will continue in the Greenmanville Church through chapter 135.

 Moby-Dick in Minutes

-Mosaic Moby-Dick: A Collaborative Work of Art
+Mosaic Moby-Dick, a Collaborative Work of Art

 Thursday, July 31, 12-5 p.m.; Friday, August 1, 10-11:30 a.m.

 Visitors are invited to join in our collaborative art project, as we create a mosaic representation of the great, white whale.
 This mosaic will be the second major art piece created with visitor assistance during the Moby-Dick Marathon.